neftjs/neft/index.coffee.md

     ```

 2. Update two documents (started from the second one) where title is 'Best'
-    changing title to 'The Best'.
+    and change title to 'The Best'.
     ```
     new Db('db', 'table')
      .where('title').is('Best')
+     .skip(1)
      .limit(2)
-     .offset(1)
      .insert(title: 'The Best')()
     ```